 Transportation in Proud Lake Recreation Area

-The entire campground is on a hillside which can make it difficult for larger RVs to level without extra blocking.
+Once inside the park, the navigation shouldn't cause any problems, but the parking often proves difficult.
+The entire campground is on a hillside, which can make it difficult for larger RVs to level without extra blocking.
 All of the sites are back-in, but roomy and extra long.
 The power boxes are in the rear, which can require an extension for some designs.
-Cell service is also pretty weak if you're trying to work.

 Campgrounds and parking in Proud Lake Recreation Area